Frequently Asked Questions

 Every project is different, and the time it takes to complete depends on how much stuff you have, how quickly you can make decisions, and a variety of other factors.

-I schedule a free phone consultation with every client, and I then do a more thorough in-person assessment if we think we might be a good fit.
+I schedule a free phone consultation with every client, and I then do a more thorough in-person assessment of their space if we think we might be a good fit.

 Once I have a good understanding of your unique situation, I can give you an estimate for the project, which might be completed in a single hands-on session or over multiple sessions.